realm/realm-swift/examples/README.md

 1. [Download the macOS version](https://realm.io/docs/realm-mobile-platform/get-started/) of the Realm Mobile Platform.
 2. Run a local instance of the Realm Mobile Platform.
+3. Open the Realm Object Server Dashboard in your browser by visiting 'http://localhost:9080'.
-3. Create a user with the email 'demo@realm.io' and the password 'demo'.
+4. Create a user account with the email 'demo@realm.io' and the password 'demo'.
-4. Build the Draw app and deploy it to iOS devices on the same network as your Mac.
+5. Build the Draw app and deploy it to iOS devices on the same network as your Mac.

 ## iOS (Swift)